1) Congratulations to all High School and College Seniors

 4-H CONTEST / EVENT OPPORTUNITIES

-14) PASE/Life Challenge - a two-day event held each year at the University of Nebraska–Lincoln East Campus.
-The event is made up of the Premier Animal Science Events (PASE) and the Life Challenge Family Consumer Science contests.
+11) PASE/Life Challenge is a two-day event held each year at the University of Nebraska–Lincoln East Campus.
+The event is made up of the Premier Animal Science Events (PASE) and the Life Challenge Family Consumer Science Contests.
 Both offer career exploration opportunities, tours, presentations, and competitive contests.
-Save: Monday, June 17 and Tuesday, June 18.
-Frontier County will be taking teams, so let us know if you are at least 12 years old and interested!
+Save: Sunday, June 16 (for traveling), Monday, June 17 and Tuesday, June 18.
+Frontier County will be taking teams, so let us know if you are at least 12 years old and interested by May 24th!

 SHOOTING SPORTS NEWS

-19) Sharp Shooters 4-H Club Facebook Page – For the latest club news and any schedule changes, join the club's Facebook page: Frontier County Sharpshooters.
+15) Sharp Shooters 4-H Club Facebook Page – For the latest club news and any schedule changes, join the club's Facebook page: Frontier County Sharpshooters.
 Share this with others!!
-Have fun learning a LIFE SKILL!

 LIVESTOCK & SMALL ANIMAL NEWS